Forward selection and post-selection inference in factorial designs: Setup of factorial designs

-whereas $S$ does not have an unbiased sample analogue because the potential outcomes across treatment levels are never jointly observed for the same units.
-Therefore, $\hV_\hY $ is a conservative estimator of the covariance matrix in the sense that $ \bbE\{\hV_\hY\} = D_\hY \succcurlyeq V_\hY $.
+whereas the covariance matrix $S$ does not have an unbiased sample analog because the potential outcomes across treatment combinations are never jointly observed for the same units.
+Therefore, $\hV_\hY $ is a conservative estimator of the covariance matrix of $\hY$ in the sense that $ \bbE\{\hV_\hY\} = D_\hY \succcurlyeq V_\hY $.

-A dominant approach to estimate factorial effects from factorial designs is through estimating least-squares coefficients based on appropriate model specifications.
-Let $g_i$ denote the row vector in the contrast matrix $G$ corresponding to unit $i$'s treatment level $Z_i$, that is, $g_i = \{ g_\cK(Z_i) \}_{\cK\subset [K]}\in\mathbb{R}^{Q}$ with $g_\cK(\bz)$ defined in \eqref{eq:contrast-vector}.
-For a set of target effects $\{\tau_\cK\}_{\cK\in\bbM}$ indexed by $\bbM$, we can run weighted least squares (WLS) to obtain unbiased estimates:
+A dominant approach to estimating factorial effects from factorial designs is through estimating least-squares coefficients based on appropriate model specifications.
+Let $g_i$ denote the row vector in the contrast matrix $G$ corresponding to unit $i$'s treatment combination $Z_i$, that is, $g_i = \{ g_\cK(Z_i) \}_{\cK\subset [K]}\in\mathbb{R}^{Q}$ with $g_\cK(z)$ defined in \eqref{eq:contrast-vector}.
+We can run ordinary least squares (OLS) to obtain unbiased estimates for the factorial effects:

 With a small $K$, we can simply fit the \textit{saturated regression} by regressing the observed outcome $Y_i$ on the regressor $g_i$.
-The saturated regression involves $Q=2^K$ coefficients without any restrictions on the targeted factorial effects.
+The saturated regression involves $Q = 2^K$ coefficients without any restrictions on the targeted factorial effects.

-In contrast, an \textit{unsaturated regression} involves fewer coefficients by regressing the observed outcome $Y_i$ on $g_{i, \mathbb{M}}$, a subvector of $g_i$, where $\mathbb{M} \subset \mathbb{K}$ is a subset of the power set of all factors.
-That is,
+In contrast, an \textit{unsaturated regression} with weighted least squares (WLS) involves fewer coefficients by regressing the observed outcome $Y_i$ on $g_{i, \mathbb{M}}$, a subvector of $g_i$, where $\mathbb{M} \subset \mathbb{K}$ is a subset of the power set of all factors:

+The above least squares fits in \eqref{eqn:wls-form-saturated} and \eqref{eqn:wls-form} are based on a fact in factor-based regressions: to get unbiased estimates for a set of factorial effects, one can either run OLS/WLS with a saturated model or run WLS including that particular set of effects with an unsaturated model.
+Such a result is established in, for example, Section 5.4 and Section A.5 of \cite{zhao2021regression}.

 For the convenience of description, we will call $\bbM$ a \emph{working model}.
-We use a working model to generate estimates based on least squares without assuming its correctness.
+We use a working model to generate estimates based on least squares without assuming the corresponding linear model is correct.
 When $\bbM = \bbK$, \eqref{eqn:wls-form} incorporates the saturated regression \eqref{eqn:wls-form-saturated}.
 Based on the unsaturated regression with working model $\bbM$, let